Policy 7110, Naming of Schools and School Facilities

 5. Names of elected officials shall not be considered while they are actively serving in public office.

-d.
-The Board of Trustees shall approve the naming of a portion of a school facility, to include athletic facilities, or any non-school facility.
+f.
+Only the Board of Trustees may approve the naming of a portion of a school facility, to include athletic facilities, or any non-school facility.

 i.
 Requests received to name a portion of a school facility, to include athletic facilities, to generate financial gain are prohibited unless expressly approved by the Board of Trustees.